L96Github/L96-Vivaldi-Custom-CSS/README.md

-# L96-Vivaldi-Custom-CSS
+# L96 Vivaldi Custom CSS
- My custom vivaldi look, not perfect.
+ My Vivaldi Browser custom CSS folder, not perfect.
 But works for me.

- My vivaldi custom css is set to the root of this folder.
+ Vivaldi's custom css is set to the root of this repository in the browser settings.

  _Note: The files with the suffix `.disabled` are files that are work in progress and that do not apply styles to Vivaldi_

  ## Vivaldi Settings
+ - **OS:** Windows 11
+ - **Vivaldi Version:** 6.9.3447.48 (Stable channel) (64-bit)

  ### Appearance
  - **Menu Position:** Vivaldi Button
  - **Menu Icon Style:** Menu Icon